 The Knights of Byzantium in Season 5 are an ancient Knight Templar order who use medieval arms and armour for no apparent reason than to have a cool scene involving Buffy fighting knights on top of a moving Winnebago.
 To compound this, the Byzantine Empire - the Eastern Roman Empire, which survived until 1453 - didn't have a tradition of knighthood (similarly functioning heavy cavalry, yes.
 Western mercenaries, knights included, yes.
 A tradition of knighthood, no), much less Templar style Church Militant orders.
 The closest they came to it was when the 4th Crusade conquered Constantinople in 1204 and established the Latin Empire of Constantinople until it was reconquered by the Byzantines in 1261.

 The Trio in Season 6 combine magic with high technology to carry out their capers.

 The Zippo lighter is featured prominently, particularly by Ben Hawkins who often uses his Zippo like a flashlight.
 The Zippo wasn't patented until 1936 and didn't gain popularity until WWII.

-As IMDB points out, Sofie uses a mop, which wasn't invented until nearly 20 years later.
+Sofie uses a mop, which wasn't invented until nearly 20 years later.